Cremation

-Cremation is a method of final disposition of a corpse through burning.
+Cremation is a method of final disposition of a corpse or animal carcass through burning.

 Cremation may serve as a funeral or post-funeral rite and as an alternative to burial.
-In some countries, including India, Nepal, and Syria, cremation on an open-air pyre is an ancient tradition.
+In some countries, including India and Nepal, cremation on an open-air pyre is an ancient tradition.
 Starting in the 19th century, cremation was introduced or reintroduced into other parts of the world.
 In modern times, cremation is commonly carried out with a closed furnace (cremator), at a crematorium.

-Cremation leaves behind an average of 2.4 kg of remains known as ashes or cremains.
+Human cremation leaves behind an average of 2.4 kg of remains known as ashes or cremains.
 This is not all ash but includes unburnt fragments of bone mineral, which are commonly ground into powder.
 They are inorganic and inert, and thus do not constitute a health risk and may be buried, interred in a memorial site, retained by relatives or scattered in various ways.